otsop110/frontend-nanodegree-arcade-game/README.md

-frontend-nanodegree-arcade-game
+Udacity frontend-nanodegree-arcade-game
 ===============================

 # P3:  Classic Arcade Game Clone

 ### Summary
-The purpose of this game is to navigate the character to the water at the top of the game board without getting hit by the enemies.
+Navigate the character to the water at the top of the game board without getting hit by the enemies.

 ### Installation Instructions